 Objective

-Debriefing is widely used as a mean to improve motivation, learning, and performance.
-We aimed to examine trend in maternal and perinatal outcomes over time following implementing the Israeli Air Force's (IAF's) debriefing methods.
+Debriefing is widely used as a means to improve motivation, learning, and performance.
+We examined trends in maternal and perinatal outcomes over time following the implementation of the Israeli Air Force's (IAF's) debriefing methods.

 Methods

-In 2016, the delivery ward was part of the "Shamayim" (or sky in English) project.
-Shamayim, a social business organization managed by former IAF's pilots, specializes in implementing an inquiry-based learning model in different organizations that aim for better achievements.
 Following the training period, an online mobile application was developed to investigate two peripartum interventions: vacuum deliveries and genital tract examinations performed in cases of postpartum hemorrhage (PPH) or retained placental products.
-The application was downloaded to smart phones of all physicians that were in charge any time during the study period.
-After each procedure, physicians answered an application designed 3 questions, regardless of outcome within 24 from the procedure: What happened?
+The application was downloaded to the smart phones of all ward physicians during the study period.
+After each procedure, regardless of outcome, physicians were prompted to answer the following three questions within 24 hours of the procedure: What happened?
 Why did it happen?
 How can I improve?
-Same form was completed regarding equipment used.
-Once in 3 to 4 months, forms were presented anonymously to delivery ward team.
-Conclusions were recorded and implemented as possible.
-Outcome examined included trend over time in maternal and neonatal outcomes related to the 2 interventions examined as well as rate of equipment faults.
-The Cochran-Armitage test for trend and the Spearman’s correlation test were utilized, in the case of dichotomous and continuous variables respectively.
+A similar form was completed regarding equipment used.
+Outcomes examined included trends over time in maternal and neonatal outcomes related to the two interventions examined, as well as the rate of equipment faults.
+The Cochran-Armitage test for trend and Spearman’s correlation test were utilized in the case of dichotomous and continuous variables, respectively.

 Results

 Between November 2016 and May 2018, 308 vacuum deliveries and 219 genital tract examinations were performed.
-In vacuum deliveries, a decreasing trend over time was observed in the rates of vacuum cup detachments (p<0.001), PPH (p=0.019), cord artery pH<7.1 (p<0.001), NICU admission (p=0.048) photo therapy (p<0.001) and in maternal length of stay (p=0.003).
-No significant change in the procedure related neonatal trauma rate was noted.
-In the second intervention, a decreasing trend over time was observed in the rates of blood transfusion (p<0.001), Hb drop >2gr% (p<0.001), and systolic BP<70 mmHg (p=0.042).
-Additionally a decreasing trend over time was observed in equipment faults rate according to the 206 forms submitted (p <0.001).
+The results of the time-trend analysis revealed that the military aviation debriefing methods led to a reduction in the number of errors relating to process of care, inappropriate procedure performance, and equipment malfunctions within the delivery ward.

 Conclusion

-IAF's debriefing method used in the delivery ward led to improve maternal and neonatal outcomes resulting from the two interventional procedures examined.
+Using IAF's debriefing method in the delivery ward led to improved maternal and neonatal outcomes for the two interventional procedures examined.

 Introduction

-Analysis of adverse events involving hospitalized patients showed that about 70% of all accidental injuries are caused by errors or failure to follow accepted practices (1-3).
+An analysis of adverse events involving hospitalized patients showed that about 70% of all accidental injuries are caused by errors or failure to follow accepted practices (1-3).
 Additionally, half of all surgical complications are thought to be avoidable, and most are the result of communication failures (4).

-Debriefing is used in medical environments as a mean of learning from daily practice and is widely used as a mean to improve performance (1).
-Furthermore, a growing body of evidence also links debriefing and teamwork in surgery to improve outcomes and reduced rates of adverse events (5-17).
-A meta-analysis showed that organizations can improve individual and team performance by approximately 25% by using properly conducted debriefs (1).
+Debriefing is used in medical environments as a means of learning from daily practice and is widely used to improve performance (1).
+Furthermore, a growing body of evidence links surgical debriefing and teamwork to improved outcomes and reduced rates of adverse events (5-17).
+A meta-analysis showed that organizations can improve individual and team performance by approximately 25% by implementing properly conducted debriefs (1).

-Much of what is known about debriefing and teamwork has been generated from the products of many years of research in aviation and military settings (18).
-Pilots debrief allows team members to discuss the various decisions that were made, things that could have been done differently, any potential need for rehabilitation or training, and what was successfully accomplished (18).
-Aviation debriefing concepts have been found simple, inexpensive and suitable for adaptation to hospital emergency departments and operating rooms (2,19).
+Much of what is known about debriefing and teamwork has been generated from many years of research in aviation and military settings (18).
+Aviation debriefing allows team members to discuss the decisions made, what could have been done differently, if there is any potential need for rehabilitation or training, and what was successfully accomplished (18).
+Aviation debriefing concepts have been found to be simple, inexpensive and suitable for adaptation to hospital emergency departments and operating rooms (2,19).